Vladeexx/novabank/demo/README.md

-Observability
+## Observability

+This project includes a basic observability setup to provide centralized logging, metrics, and application-level telemetry.

-What gets created:
+### What gets created

-For each environment (dev and prod), the deployment creates:
+For each environment (**dev** and **prod**), the deployment creates:

-A Log Analytics Workspace
+- A **Log Analytics Workspace**

-An Application Insights instance linked to that workspace
+- An **Application Insights** instance linked to that workspace

-These resources provide centralized logging, metrics, and application-level telemetry.
+These resources provide centralized logging, metrics, and application telemetry for the platform.

+---

-Where logs live
+### Where logs live

-All logs and metrics are stored in an Azure Log Analytics Workspace.
+- All logs and metrics are stored in an **Azure Log Analytics Workspace**

-Application Insights sends telemetry (requests, dependencies, exceptions) to this workspace
+- **Application Insights** sends telemetry such as:
+  - HTTP requests
+  - Dependencies
+  - Exceptions

-The workspace acts as the single source of truth for observability data
+The workspace acts as the **single source of truth** for observability data.

+---

-Log retention
+### Log retention

-Log retention is configured to 365 days
+- Log retention is configured to **365 days**

-This supports troubleshooting, auditing, and historical analysis
+- This supports:
+  - Troubleshooting
+  - Auditing
+  - Historical analysis

-Retention can be adjusted later based on cost or compliance requirements
+Retention can be adjusted later based on **cost** or **compliance requirements**.

+---

-Access & security
+### Access control

-Access to Log Analytics and Application Insights is controlled via Azure RBAC
+- Access to observability resources is currently controlled via **Azure RBAC**

-Currently, access is restricted at the resource level

-RBAC will be tightened further in later phases to follow least-privilege principles

-in short:

-Observability is implemented using Azure-native services, providing centralized logging and application insights with defined retention and RBAC-based access control.
+- Permissions will be **tightened further** as the platform matures